Auth & identity

 The authorization server prompts the user to log in to their third-party platform and to give consent to grant the client application access to their data.
 These actions are completely done in the UI by the user.

 Once the authorization server confirms the user has logged in successfully, it resumes the PKCE code flow from phase one and generates an authorization code.
 The client application then sends both the authorization code and the original code_verifier back to the authorization server to verify against the code_challenge, thus proving the client application’s authorization request hasn’t been intercepted.

 With the PKCE code flow completed, the client application can finally request what it needs most: tokens.

 The OAuth and OIDC protocols use bearer tokens to transport access controls and data between the components.
 The name bearer token can be understood as “give access to the bearer of this token.”
-These tokens are encrypted pieces of data, like a JSON Web Token (JWT), that act as the main mechanism for delegated access and authentication.
+These tokens are encrypted pieces of data, like a JSON Web Token (JWT), that act as the main mechanism for delegated access and user authentication.

 The main difference between OAuth and OIDC is the type of bearer token the client application requests from the authorization server.
 The types of tokens are:

-The OIDC protocol is a deep and still evolving authentication framework boosted by OAuth’s architecture.
+The OpenID Connect protocol is a deep and still evolving authentication framework boosted by OAuth’s architecture.
 Not only does the OIDC protocol fulfill the requirements for SSO login, but it is also designed for modern API support, mobile applications, and to handle the scale of social media platforms.
 It is a protocol well suited to support the diversity of both B2C and B2B auth models.